fl101/awardfares-blog/_posts/2023-10-19-cheapest-award-flights.md

 Some programs offer different rates for high and low seasons, and they call it **saver** and **non-saver**.
 AwardFares shows this information clearly in the detailed view.

-### Utilize Award Booking Tools and Alerts
+### Set Up Alerts

-Platforms like AwardFares can help monitor and find the best award flight opportunities.
-Setting up alerts ensures you're informed as soon as a good redemption pops up.
+AwardFares can help you monitor and find the best award flight opportunities.
+Setting up alerts ensures you're informed as soon as a good redemption pops up, via email.
+We have [a full tutorial here](https://blog.awardfares.com/alerts/).

 We are already working on some feature requests, such as price-based alerts, so that you get a notification only for when a given seat becomes available at a certain price point.
 Stay tuned to our updates and make sure to [subscribe to our newsletter](https://awardfares.com/newsletter) to get all the latest information!

 ### Remember the Intangible Value